yasmeenmh90-beep/Clerkly/README.md

 Each task records which layer actually handled it (`analysis_source` / `plan_source`: `"strands"`, `"openai_fallback"`, or `"deterministic_fallback"`), so it's always clear whether a result came from real AI or the fallback logic.
 A dashboard chart shows the live breakdown across all three, alongside a task status overview and an activity-over-time chart.

-**Safety by design, not by prompt:** a hardcoded check in the execution layer blocks any task requiring payment or signature from completing without explicit human approval first, regardless of what any agent — or which AI provider — decides.
+**Safety by design, not by prompt:** a hardcoded check in the execution layer blocks any task requiring payment or signature from completing without explicit human approval first, regardless of what any agent or which AI provider decides.
 This can't be bypassed by a prompt or a model output.

 **Multi-user by design:** every task, document, and approval belongs to an organization, not an individual account.
-Access is scoped by organization membership — a member can see and approve any task in their org, cross-org access returns 404 the same way cross-user access always has.
-Inviting, accepting, listing, cancelling, resending, removing, and role changes are all enforced server-side with owner/admin/member permission checks, not just hidden in the UI — and the frontend (organization switcher, Members & Invites page, accept-invite page) is fully wired to these real endpoints, not mocked data.
+Access is scoped by organization membership a member can see and approve any task in their org, cross-org access returns 404 the same way cross-user access always has.
+Inviting, accepting, listing, cancelling, resending, removing, and role changes are all enforced server-side with owner/admin/member permission checks, not just hidden in the UI and the frontend (organization switcher, Members & Invites page, accept-invite page) is fully wired to these real endpoints, not mocked data.

+**Account-portable by design:** nothing in Clerkly's architecture is tied to a specific AWS account only to standard AWS credentials and a model ID.
+This wasn't a theoretical design goal; it was tested for real (see "The AWS journey" below).

 ### Diagrams